-The school will follow the recruitment and selection procedures when making decisions about the suitability of prospective employees.
+The school will follow the Recruitment and Selection Procedures when making decisions about the suitability of prospective employees.
 This will include: conducting the relevant checks, obtaining appropriate references and information from interviews.

-The school may also wish to consider carrying out an online search as part of due diligence on shortlisted candidates this may help identify any incidents or issues that have happened, and are publically available online, which the school or college might want to explore with the applicant at interview (delete if not appropriate), obtaining appropriate references and information from interviews.
+The school will carry out an online search as part of due diligence on shortlisted candidates.
+This may help identify any incidents or issues that have happened, and are publically available online, which the school might want to explore with the applicant at interview